 Or 'flatten the curve' whichever pointless slogan you want to use.
-With the government stepping up measures to inspect business COVID 19 safety procedures has never been more important for the garage industry and its employees to ensure that it is compliant with these guidelines, so with this in mind here are some tips on how you can keep your business safe.
+With the government stepping up measures to inspect businesses COVID-19 safety procedures have never been more important for the garage industry and its employees to ensure that it is compliant with these guidelines, so with this in mind, here are some tips on how you can keep your business safe.

 Analyse your customer care procedure and how your employees interact with clients and colleagues

-We are sure that many of you will have already been doing this since re-opening but it is crucial to be regularly reviewing your customer journey and ways that you can keep your customers, staff and your business safe.
+We are sure that many of you will have already been doing this since re-opening, but it is crucial to regularly review your customer journey and ways that you can keep your customers, staff and your business safe.
 It's helpful to have a written set of procedures and a calendar set up for when you review your procedures.

-Ideally, during these meetings and assessments you should be thinking of ways you can reduce the number of customer encounters with your staff unless they are essential, could you have communicated to the customer via email, SMS or phone?
-If it comes to taking payment from a customer what payment procedure do you use?
-Do you accept cash or can they pay via contactless card payment or even PayPal?
+Ideally, during these meetings and assessments, you should be thinking of ways you can reduce the number of customer encounters with your staff unless they are essential.
+Could you have communicated with the customer via email, SMS or phone?
+If it comes to taking payment from a customer, what payment procedure do you use?
+Do you accept cash, or can they pay via contactless card payment or even PayPal?
 Reducing contact between your customers and staff is one of the key areas where you can reduce the risk of coronavirus to your business.

-Less than two metres for over 15 minutes is deemed 'high risk', if the person you 'encountered' then letter test positive for the virus or self diagnoses their symptoms through the app, you will then be notified that you are required to self isolate, however, only high risk 'encounters' will be notified.
+Less than two metres for over 15 minutes is deemed 'high risk'.
+If the person you 'encountered' then letter tests positive for the virus or self-diagnoses their symptoms through the app, you will then be notified that you are required to self-isolate.
+However, only high-risk 'encounters' will be notified.

 "What are the QR codes you mentioned earlier for?"
-I hear you asking, well, they are to allow some degree of location-based tracking, so that you or your customers' can check-in at you garage which allows the NHS to contact potential hotspots and warn them to self-isolate.
+I hear you asking.
+Well, they are to allow some degree of location-based tracking so that you or your customers can check in at your garage, which allows the NHS to contact potential hotspots and warn them to self-isolate.

 The Chancellor of the Exchequer, The Rt Hon Rishi Sunak, has laid down plans for how they will prop up the economy over the winter months with 'The Winter Economy Plan'.
 Here are just a few things that were announced that you can look into to help your business in these trying times.

-Right now the boring bits out the way, we move to yet another potential disaster that your business will have to navigate in the coming months.
+Right now, the boring bits out of the way, we move to yet another potential disaster that your business will have to navigate in the coming months.

-Firstly, while UK car dealers both used and new, have seen plummeting sales, this does provide a glimmer of hope for independent garage owners.
+Firstly, while UK car dealers, both used and new, have seen plummeting sales, this does provide a glimmer of hope for independent garage owners.
 People sticking to their older cars will likely lead to an increased demand for maintenance.
-As mentioned earlier the diverse range of diagnostic jobs we can undertake should allow your business to undertake jobs that it couldn't do previously such as DPF regeneration or Tow Bar installation, we support these jobs on the vast majority of vehicles.
-So what's to stop you undertaking the work and increasing your revenue whilst keeping your overheads the same.
+As mentioned earlier, the diverse range of diagnostic jobs we can undertake should allow your business to undertake jobs that it couldn't do previously, such as DPF regeneration or Tow Bar installation.
+We support these jobs on the vast majority of vehicles.
+So what's to stop you from undertaking the work and increasing your revenue whilst keeping your overheads the same?

-Secondly, with the OSCA cable you simply plug it in connect to the WiFi and then it's virtually hands-free, which leaves your employee's free to get on with routine tasks while we handle the bigger stuff, this means that you can get more done with a leaner crew of mechanics lowering your running cost and also decreasing the time that your technicians need to spend in potentially contaminated vehicles.
+Secondly, with the OSCA cable, you simply plug it in and connect to the WiFi and then it's virtually hands-free, which leaves your employees free to get on with routine tasks while we handle the bigger stuff.
+This means that you can get more done with a leaner crew of mechanics lowering your running cost and also decreasing the time that your technicians need to spend in potentially contaminated vehicles.

-In addition, our easy to navigate application list allows for you to have crystal clear understanding of exactly what jobs your team can undertake with our cable at any given time and support through-out the procedure so you can maximise profit by tailoring your services to the jobs that our most profitable for you and comfortable for your team.
+In addition, our easy-to-navigate application list allows you to have a crystal clear understanding of exactly what jobs your team can undertake with our cable at any given time and support throughout the procedure so you can maximise profit by tailoring your services to the jobs that our most profitable for you and comfortable for your team.

-Finally, we offer discounts for multiple jobs of the same type so with a little bit of planning you can work with our team, to undertake multiple diagnostic jobs of the same type in one go, thus increasing your return on investment.
-For more information of how to structure your jobs to get the best out of our multi-job discount, contact firstname.lastname@example.org
+Finally, we offer discounts for multiple jobs of the same type, so with a little bit of planning, you can work with our team to undertake multiple diagnostic jobs of the same type in one go, thus increasing your return on investment.
+For more information on how to structure your jobs to get the best out of our multi-job discount, contact firstname.lastname@example.org

 So here are a few brief tips on how you can cut through the never-ending media frenzy.